stefaneg/hgop2015/hgop-docs/day10.md

 Assignment for today is to add full traceability to deployed version, and to add capacity to deploy any version that has been built hereafter to any environment (test or production).

+UPDATE: The following does not work due to extra output in report file...you can skip this for now.

 Add server-side testing to test reports.
 In scripts that run tests (dockerbuild or grunt), add the following exports: